NOAH Compendium

 Cross-resistance has been shown between lincosamides (including clindamycin), erythromycin and other macrolides.
 Use of clindamycin should be carefully considered when antimicrobial susceptibility testing has shown resistance to lincosamides, erythromycin and other macrolides because its effectiveness may be reduced.

-Use of the product deviating from the instructions given in this datasheet may increase the prevalence of bacteria resistant to clindamycin and may decrease the effectiveness of treatment with lincosamides, erythromycin or other macrolides due to the potential for cross-resistance.
+Use of the veterinary medicinal product deviating from the instructions given in the SPC may increase the prevalence of bacteria resistant to clindamycin and may decrease the effectiveness of treatment with lincosamides, erythromycin or other macrolides due to the potential for cross-resistance.

 Special precautions to be taken by the person administering the veterinary medicinal product to animals

-Hypersensitivity reactions of the skin (e.g. pain, redness and itching) are possible.
-Antibiotic-associated diarrhoeas are possible.
+Allergic skin reaction (e.g. pain, redness and itching)

-Pregnancy: No teratogenic effects were found in studies with laboratory animals (rats and mice) after oral administration or in pregnant women during the second and third trimester after systemic administration of the active substance clindamycin.
+No teratogenic effects were found in pregnant women during the second and third trimester after systemic administration of the active substance clindamycin.
 However, no data is available for gestating bitches.

-Lactation: No data is available on safety in lactating bitches.
-Use only according to the benefit/risk assessment by the responsible veterinarian.
+No data is available on safety in lactating bitches.
+Use only according to the benefit-risk assessment by the responsible veterinarian.

 Antagonism occurs with β-lactam antibiotics, chloramphenicol and macrolides.